Shreeramghimire/Salmon-Statistics/kde_example_histogram_density_explained.md

-### Lets explain histogram density digram in a basic terms.
-The diagram should always present the total area of all bars combined to be exactly 1.
+### Let's explain the histogram density diagram in basic terms.
+The diagram should always present the total area of all bars combined as exactly 1.

 # Data